 Some add a pump of peppermint syrup for extra flavor, but I skip it—no need for the extra sugar.
 And just to be clear (because a lot of people assume otherwise!), there’s no actual medicine in this drink.
 It’s simply tea, lemonade, and honey.
 That said, a warm mug of tea can absolutely help you feel better when you’re under the weather.

-Medicine Ball Tea Starbucks Ingredients
+Medicine Ball Recipe Ingredients

 Starbucks has since updated its original recipe, which used Teavana Jade Citrus Mint and Peach Tranquility teas.
 Now, they use a single green tea bag infused with apple, green tea, rose hips, lemon verbena, spearmint, chamomile, licorice, and lemongrass.
 I’ve updated this post as of June 16, 2025, to reflect these changes and provide options for making it both ways.